Bhutanitis lidderdalii: Status

 The Bhutan glory has been considered to be "rare" by Indian authors such as William Harry Evans (1932), Mark Alexander Wynter-Blyth (1957) and Isaac Kehimkar (2009).
 The nominate subspecies is protected under law in India.

 However Collins and Morris (1985) in the IUCN Red Data Book on the threatened swallowtails of the world gives it a status of "insufficiently known" arguing that the Bhutan glory is widely distributed and hence unlikely to be in danger at the moment though more information is needed on this comparatively poorly known species.

 In 2019, it was listed as a least concern species in the Red List of the IUCN.
 International trade in B. lidderdalii is restricted under CITES Appendix II.

 Habitat loss due to excessive felling of forests may be a significant threat regionally.

 The Thai subspecies, found in northern Thailand around Chiang Mai is considered to be a relict population and hundreds of specimens were collected annually for the specimen.
 It is now believed to be extinct, probably due to loss of the population and damage to its habitat by forest fire.
+They are currently an endangered species.